WAM2layers/WAM2layers/tests/test_data/README.md

 For model levels the following variables are needed:
   - u, v, q on selected levels
   - tp, e, sp, and tcw at the surface
-(see the example downloading script for more details about CDS qurey of ERA5 fields in `scripts/download_era5_ml.py`)
+(see the example downloading script for more details about CDS qurey of ERA5 fields in `scripts/download_era5_ml.py`.
+Note that in the tests we use hourly data of corresponding ERA5 fields of the date 2022-08-31.)

 - Slice data to have a minimum sample set for testing and generate `source_region.nc`.